free5G/free5GRAN/Readme.md

 ## Testing note

 free5GRAN has been successfully tested on Ubuntu 18.04 with USRP B210.
 It is currently under active development, which means that it might not be fully stable.

+## Issues

+All the issues have to be reported in the `issues` page of this repository.
+Some known issues about the current version are already detailed in `issues` section.